jadist/jadist-firestore-functions-sales_project/README.md

 # Readme

 ## Description
-This project is about a backend-type project for Jadist.
+This project is a backend-type project of Jadist.
 Created to be run on Firebase Serverless Function.
 And only be used for Jadist of Sales project only.
-That consist about, but not limited to:
+That consist of, but not limited to:
 - Quotation
 - Purchase Order
 - Sales Invoice